pbartela/tour-planner/.ai/tour-list-view-implementation-plan.md

 ```

 ### `TourCardViewModel` (New)
-This ViewModel represents the data transformed specifically for the `TourCard.astro` component's needs.
+This ViewModel represents the data transformed specifically for the `TourCard.tsx` component's needs.
 The transformation logic will reside within the `TourList.tsx` component before passing props down.

 ```typescript
 export interface TourCardViewModel {